When should I apply to Cornell in Rome?

 What is covered in the program fee and tuition?
 What will I have to pay for on the ground in Rome?

-The Cornell in Rome bursar-billed charges cover tuition, housing, field trip travel, lodging, and entrance tickets.
+The Cornell in Rome bursar-billed charges cover tuition, housing, lodging, and entrance tickets.
 Students should expect to buy food in Rome — all apartments have fully-equipped kitchens — books and materials for their classes, and other personal items.
 For current Cornell students, all of these items are factored into the financial aid budget revision that AAP Student Services submits to the Financial Aid Office.
 For non-Cornell students, please contact your college or university financial aid office to verify what their procedures are for students who are studying abroad.

 How does health insurance work while I am in Italy?